fommil/fpmortals/manuscript/complete.md

-Corecursion is useful when implementing `Comonad.cojoin`, like our `Hood` example. `CorecursiveList` is a good way to codify non-linear recurrence equations like those used in biology population models, drone control systems, macro economics, and investment banking models.
+Corecursion is useful when implementing `Comonad.cojoin`, like our `Hood` example. `CorecursiveList` is a good way to codify non-linear recurrence equations like those used in biology population models, control systems, macro economics, and investment banking models.

 ### `ImmutableArray`